linshenyoung/linshenyoung.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Artificial Intelligence, Tiangong University, 2020-2024 (current)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Control Engineering, University of Electronic Science and Technology of China, 2024-2027 (in the future)
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in ?, ?
+University, ? (expected)

 Work experience
 ======